bitcraze/bitcraze-website/src/tutorials/developing.md

 {% gs_step prepare the Crazyflie %}
 Turn your Crazyflie 2.0 off.

-Start it in bootloader mode by pressing the power button for 3 seconds.
+Start it in bootloader mode by pressing and holding the power button for 3 seconds.
 Both the blue LEDs will blink.
 {% endgs_step %}

 {% gs_step flashing %}
 In the "Make target" window double click "Flash using radio".

-Printouts in the "Consolose" window shows the progress.
+Printouts in the "Console" window shows the progress and the LEDs on the Crazyflie flickers.

-TODO image
 {% endgs_step %}

 {% gs_step That's it! %}
 The front right LED of your Crazyflie should now be green instead of the normal red.

-TODO image

 Congratulations to your first Crazyflie hack!
 {% endgs_step %}